Topics in the Software-Defined Overview

 The key technologies enabling SASE are reviewed in this article and this article, and their differences are informative.
 This article compares the SD-WAN and SASE NV architectures, while this article explains how the two are so closely related that they can even be used together in conjunction with an SSE SDSec architecture.
 This article discusses how SASE can replace some older security technologies.

-Some confusion is understandable since SASE and SSE are closely related, as this article explains, in contrast with other emerging NV architectures such as: “Flexible Service Edge (FSE)”, “Intent Based Networking (IBN)” (which recently re-emerged as Artificial Intelligence (AI) Networking), “Network-as-a-Service (NaaS)”, and “Virtual WAN (VWAN)”.
+Some confusion is understandable since SASE and SSE are closely related, as this article explains, in contrast with other emerging NV architectures such as: “Flexible Service Edge (FSE)”, “Intent Based Networking (IBN)” (which recently re-emerged as Artificial Intelligence (AI) Networking), “Virtual WAN (VWAN)”, and “Network-as-a-Service (NaaS)”.
+The MEF's NaaS Customer Experience white paper (registration required) reviews the evolution of the NaaS architecture.

 Open-source software implementations of SD-WAN architectures are also beginning to emerge, and in 2019 the MEF SWDO released an SD-WAN Services Standard 3.0 document, defining standard Edge, Controller and Orchestrator functions.